What is an SEO agency

 «An SEO agency boosts your brand's visibility and attracts the customers that matter most»

-Most businesses understand, at some level, that they need to appear on Google.
-What's less obvious is what it actually takes to get there — and stay there.
+Most businesses already grasp, on some level, that they need to show up on Google.
+What's far less obvious is everything it takes to get there and then hold the position.

-An SEO agency handles that work.
-Until recently, "there" meant Google and Bing.
-Now it also means ChatGPT, Claude, Perplexity, and any other LLM people are increasingly using to find recommendations, compare options, and make decisions.
-The scope has changed, and agencies that haven't adapted to that reality are already behind.
+That work is what an SEO agency takes on.
+Until not long ago, "there" meant Google and Bing.
+These days it also means ChatGPT, Claude, Perplexity and whatever other LLM people are turning to when they look for recommendations, compare options and make a decision.
+The playing field has widened, and any agency that hasn't caught up with that shift is already behind.

-Visibility alone isn't the end goal, though.
+Visibility on its own was never the point.
 Traffic that doesn't convert is just noise.
-Real SEO work connects organic search to business outcomes: customer acquisition, revenue growth, and building a brand people recognize.
-That's why SEO without CRO is an incomplete equation — you need both sides.
+Real SEO work ties organic search to the results a business actually cares about: winning customers, growing revenue and becoming a brand people recognize.
+That's why SEO and CRO go hand in hand; lean on one without the other and the equation stays half-finished.

-The technical side of this is genuinely demanding.
-Google has pushed two major core updates in the past few months alone (March and June), both reshuffling rankings significantly, on top of dozens of smaller changes that never make the headlines.
-You can track all of them on the Google Search Status Dashboard.
+The technical side of all this is genuinely demanding.
+In the past few months alone Google has rolled out two major core updates, in March and June, each reshuffling the rankings in a noticeable way, and that's before counting the dozens of smaller changes that never reach the headlines.
+You can follow every one of them on the Google Search Status Dashboard.

 google core updates 2025